danielang2020/ats/README.md

 - there are two categories computation, one affects account currency(liquidation = volumn + parameter + tick), it should RTC; the other one is for show(net asset) and validation(withdrawable).
 - liquidation only need position's volume info to compute, position symbol and position volumn should been indexed.
 - data type in DB is important for RTC.
+- The data about RTC uses numeric data type as possible as you can, improve CRUD.